 But we are only recently discovering the impact of massive grain consumption on the human population, and it isn’t looking good.
 I am not convinced it is good for dogs either.

-Grain is a relatively recent introduction into the diets of both man and dogs, a change that has occurred only since the dawn of agriculture.
+Grain is a relatively recent introduction into the diets of both man and dogs.
+A change that has occurred only since the dawn of agriculture.

 And we, and our dogs are still in possession of the digestive systems that stood us in good stead when we were social predators, eating meat, leaves, roots and berries.